FutureInfinite/Kyozo/README.md

 ## Preparation

  - First goal will be to prepare a [SQL Server] DB with the specified data.
- - To be conformant with  the example query it would detail that indexing
+ - To be conformant with  the example query it would detail that the data model is:
    - on department IDD
    - could also put an index on salary - but the explicit query is not related to specific salaries but aggregation of salaries
  - There is a DB Script to create the DB and table